mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 -------------------

-This utility applies or removes CTF software gradient compensation from evoked-response data, see Section 9.2.4.
+This utility applies or removes CTF software gradient compensation from evoked-response data, see :ref:`BEHDDFBI`.

 mne_insert_4D_comp
 ------------------

-This utility merges 4D Magnes compensation data from a text file and the main helmet sensor data from a fif file and creates a new fif file Section 9.2.5.
+This utility merges 4D Magnes compensation data from a text file and the main helmet sensor data from a fif file and creates a new fif file :ref:`BEHGDDBH`.

 mne_ctf_dig2fiff
 ----------------